Lautenschlager-id/Fromage/docs/a801api.md

 >| :-: | :-: | :-: | - |
 >| email | `string` | ✔ | The e-mail |
 >
->Sets the new Account's e-mail.
+>Sets the new account's e-mail.
 >
 >**Returns**
 >